-I have recently completed the new gateway to team coaching programme with the Global Team Coaching Institute (GTCI), led by world class coaching experts Peter Hawkins and David Clutterbuck.
-Through the learning, case studies, and integration of this into my practice I’ve seen how valuable team coaching can be for leaders, their teams, and their organisation as a whole.
+In 2021 I completed my accreditation in Team Coaching with the Global Team Coaching Institute (GTCI) led by world class expert in team coaching Peter Hawkins and his team.
+Through the learning, case studies, and integration into my practice over this last year, I’ve seen just how valuable team coaching can be for leaders, their teams, and the organisation as a whole.

 Here are my top 5 takeaways on how to create teams that are more connected, effective, future focussed and rewarded both personally and professionally.

 - Great teams have mutual accountability

 Think of the best, most effective teams you have ever worked in, and you’ll probably be able to identify the themes of mutual accountability, shared purpose, and partnership.

 Instead of favouring individual stars in a team we should be asking, “what can we achieve together, that we can’t achieve on our own?”

 “In great teams everyone takes responsibility for their own and everyone else’s performance, learning and well-being” David Clutterbuck.

 Sometimes this may mean accepting personal discomfort for the collective benefit of the team, and the organisation as a whole.